-The egg donor must be between the ages of 18 and 36 and before the donation takes place a donor will have to undergo screening to limit the chance of genetic abnormalities and sexually-transmitted diseases.
+The egg donor must be between the ages of 18 and 36 and before the donation takes place, a donor must undergo a screening to limit the chance of genetic abnormalities and sexually-transmitted diseases.

 If you’re found to be suitable to donate, you’ll be matched with a couple who have infertility issues.
 The donor is then given fertility drugs to administer at home; these stimulate the ovaries into producing a number of eggs.